 Below is a magnified view of the 'cilia'.

-The channels are closed by myosin filaments that are activated by a concurrent increase in Calcium ions in the cell.
+The channels are closed by myosin filaments that are activated by a concurrent increase in calcium ions in the cell.

 Note that the hair cell continually discharges even when the 'cilia' are stationary.
 Moving the 'cilia' only changes the rate of the firing - either by increasing it or decreasing it.
 The importance of this tonic discharge is discussed later.
+Tonic discharge is around 50-90 spikes per second in humans.

 Maculae and Cristae - Anatomy and Physiology